-"Rejoice!" - Isa 61:1-4,8-14, John 1:6-8,19-28
+"One Whom You Do Not Know" - Isa 61:1-4,8-14, John 1:6-8,19-28

-You may recognize this morning that our gospel reading seems to be a repeat of last week, dealing with John the Baptizer, but you may also recognize some differences.
-The two gospel authors - Mark last week and John this week - give us two somewhat different pictures of this somewhat strange but most important prophet.
+Some of you may think our gospel reading is a repeat of last week, dealing with John the Baptizer, but if you listened carefully you may have recognized some differences.
+The differences arise because the two gospel authors - Mark last week and John this week - give us two somewhat different pictures of this somewhat strange but most important prophet.
 Mark showed us a rather rough and tough individual, dressed in weird clothes, tromping boldly through the desert, challenging all who would come to him to repent of their ways.
-By way of contrast, the gospel writer John shows John the Baptizer in a somewhat gentler light.
+In contrast with that picture, the gospel writer John shows John the Baptizer in a somewhat gentler light.

-Even though we see different views offered by these two authors, at the same time we note how through different eyes they both provide a similar underlying theme about this unusual prophet: he was humble.
+Even though we see different views offered by these two authors, nevertheless we still note how through different eyes they both provide a similar underlying theme about this unusual prophet: he was humble.
 Now I don't know about you, but 'humble' is not usually the first word that comes to my mind when I think of John the Baptizer.
 'Weird', yes.
 'Strange', certainly.
 'Offensive', probably.
 'Smelly', quite likely.
 But certainly not 'humble'.
-Our somewhat repulsive images of John the Baptizer most often come from old Sunday School books - showing a wild and wooly character, long hair and beard of course, eyes afire with passion, deeply furrowed bushy eyebrows and a most severe and stern frown, driven crazy by the stings of desert sun and scorpions.
+Why is that?
+Well, our somewhat repulsive images of John the Baptizer most often come from old Sunday School books - showing a wild and wooly character, long hair and beard of course, eyes afire with passion, deeply furrowed bushy eyebrows and a most severe and stern frown, driven crazy by the stings of desert sun and scorpions.
 We think of John the Baptizer as having been negative, contentious, confrontational - anything but happy and rejoicing.
 And, 'humble'?
 No way!

 But 'humble' is exactly what both the evangelist John and the gospel writer Mark show the Baptizer John to be.
-Both of them emphasise how John the Baptizer directs attention away from himself, and points instead to the one who would follow, namely Jesus; and it is here in John's gospel that we begin to understand the reason why, and perhaps we can begin to see the connection with rejoicing in the other scripture selections we just read.
+Both of them emphasise how John the Baptizer directs attention away from himself, and points instead to the one who would follow, namely Jesus; and it is here in John's gospel that we begin to understand the reason why he does so and perhaps we can begin to see the connection with rejoicing in the other scripture selections we just read.

 To see a different picture of John the Baptizer we need to look at the structure and content of the beginning of John's gospel.
 While it's not clear in English, the opening eighteen verses are poetry, a poem praising the eternal divine Word, agent of creation and redemption, who becomes flesh in Jesus of Nazareth.
 However, twice in that poem (v.6-8 which we just read and v.15) the author breaks into the poem with prose to explain quite emphatically, "I am not talking about John".
-While it is true John was sent from God, he was not the Word, he was not the Light, he was not the Life of the world.
+Yes, says John, that John was sent from God but he was not the Word, he was not the Light, he was not the Life of the world.
 John was instead a witness to the Word, Jesus Christ.
 To make sure that we understand the relationship between John and Jesus, the author three times in the first part of our reading, v.6-8, calls John a 'witness'.
-(That the Greek word that translates as 'witness' is 'martyr' gives us a hint as to how the story will unfold later!)
+(Somewhat ominously the Greek word that translates as 'witness' is 'martyr' giving us a hint as to how the story will unfold later!)